-The Humanitarian provides psychological support services for organizations and personnel undertaking humanitarian focused work.
+The Humanitarian provides psychological support services, facilitation and training for predominantly Australian organizations and personnel undertaking humanitarian focused work.

-The Humanitarian’s clients are mainly international humanitarian workers and managers of organizations who are responsible for the deployment of personnel overseas.
-Australian organizations and staff who work on the humanitarian front line (such as COVID medics and paramedics, emergency, military and remotely based staff) also access The Humanitarian’s psychological support services from time to time.
+The Humanitarian’s clients are mainly international humanitarian staff and managers of organizations who are responsible for the deployment of humanitarian personnel overseas.
+Australian organizations and staff who work on the humanitarian front line (such as COVID medics and paramedics, emergency, military and remotely based staff) also access The Humanitarian’s psychological support services.

 Confidential psychotherapy and counselling services that help mitigate the inevitable personal and sometimes traumatic impact and challenges of both working in the humanitarian context and of returning to or integrating the values and stresses of a material world environment are also offered.